 Do you need product liability insurance for selling second-hand goods?

 If you trade in second-hand goods, it can be even more important to get product liability insurance.
 While usually – but not always – the manufacturer will be found liable in the case of defective new goods, if the manufacturer is not identifiable or is no longer in business, liability can land on the head of the distributor or seller.
 As second-hand sellers do not often know the source of their products, they may be found liable.

 Charity shops sell almost exclusively second-hand items.
 For small charities, a claim or lawsuit can be devastating.
 Some insurance providers offer bespoke second-hand product liability cover for charities to protect them against claims.

 What other cover does a small business need?

 On top of product liability insurance, small businesses should consider public liability insurance, which covers your business against claims made by members of the public for injury or property damage resulting on your premises or because of work carried out at their property or in public.
 Business owners are also legally obliged to have employers’ liability insurance if they have any employees.
-Other protection to consider includes cover for business interruption, professional indemnity and contents insurance, particularly relevant for shop owners, officers or pubs and hotels.
+Other protection to consider includes cover for business interruption, professional indemnity and business contents insurance, particularly relevant for shop owners, officers or pubs and hotels.
 You should also consider stock insurance if your business carries a significant amount of stock on premises.